 Smoke of any kind raises your lung cancer risk

-“Quitting smoking at any age has benefits, no matter how long you have smoked,” said Richard Gillespie, MD, a thoracic surgeon at HonorHealth Heart Care - Heart and Lung Surgery.
-“Quitting reduces your heart rate, lowers the carbon monoxide levels in your blood, improves blood circulation in your body, and reduces any coughing and shortness of breath.
-More importantly, it reduces your risk of heart disease, pulmonary diseases, and cancer.”
+“Quitting smoking at any age has benefits, no matter how long you have smoked,” says Dr. Pilli.
+“It reduces your heart rate, lowers the carbon monoxide levels in your blood, improves blood circulation in your body, and reduces any coughing and shortness of breath.
+Most importantly, you’re taking a powerful step to reduce your risk of heart and pulmonary diseases, such as COPD, lung cancer and other cancers."

 What are the risk factors for lung cancer?

-Although smoking is the most serious lung cancer risk, it's not just traditional tobacco use that's a threat.
-E-cigarettes also poses a risk and its use among middle and high school students is growing.
-In fact, e-cigarette use among high school students is higher than tobacco use and even higher than e-cigarette use among adults.
+Although smoking is the most serious lung cancer risk factor, it's not just traditional tobacco use that's a threat.
+E-cigarettes also pose a risk and their use among middle and high school students is growing.
+In fact, e-cigarette use among high school students is higher than tobacco, even more so than the use among adults.
+Although further research is needed to prove a direct correlation between e-cigarettes, vaping and lung cancer, the chemicals in e-cigarettes are linked to cancer and lung damage.

 Other factors can affect your chances of developing lung cancer.
 These secondary risk factors include: